 The Granite Bancroft

-One of the top-rated restaurants in town, The Granite Restaurant Bancroft is owned and operated by locals Shawn and Krista Fergusson.
-Even their chef has family ties to the area!
+One of the top-rated restaurants in town, The Granite Restaurant Bancroft is owned and operated by locals Christine Clarke and her husband along with their business partner.
+Even The Granite’s chef has family ties to the area!
 On their menu, you’ll find a variety of dishes from shareable plates to handhelds to steaks.
 They also have the best patio in Bancroft as it has fantastic views of town!

 The Granite is a little pricier than most of the other restaurants on this list, however it’s clear that a lot of time and care goes into their meals.
 I indulged in their barbecue pulled pork sandwich and it was top-notch.
 It’s clear the pork is slow-cooked as it practically melts in your mouth as it mingles with the flavourful barbecue sauce they make in-house.
 Topped with aged white cheddar cheese and pickled cabbage, it’s the perfect blend of sweet and tangy.
 I would order it again in a heartbeat!
 Though I am eyeballing their fish tacos for my next visit.